 When Jacob and I originally moved to Amsterdam, we were set on finding a go-to sushi spot for fresh nigiri.
 This no frills sushi restaurant does the trick.
 Akitsu often has a special menu with fresh fish flown in from Japan, which we almost always order.
 For those bringing friends who aren’t sushi lovers, they also serve yakitori and ramen.

 If you’re craving Indian food, Balti House is a winner in our book.
-Jacob loves their butter chicken and garlic naan.
+Highlights include their butter chicken and garlic naan.
 Great for a casual yet satisfying dinner in De Pijp.

 Ko Chang Thai Restaurant